-The 3500 Series Aironet Access Point comes equipped with two dipole antennas that operate in diversity mode.
+The Access Point comes equipped with two dipole antennas that operate in diversity mode.
 Diversity antenna systems can improve reception in environments where multipath interference is a problem.
-Aironet's frequency hopping spread spectrum radios are designed to utilize a spatial diversity antenna system.
+Aironet's direct sequence spread spectrum radios are designed to utilize a spacial diversity antenna system.